ISISComputingGroup/ibex_developers_manual/Reflectometers-Science.md

 #### Detector

 A detector is a passive component that sits at the end of the beam line.
-There are at least two common types point and 1 D detectors.
+There are at least two common types of detector: Point and 1D.

 ## Experimental Modes